 - But if that happens, don't give up!
 Review your process and environment, and identify potential ways the bacteria made it into the yogurt.

 - Remember, different buildings and environments have varying levels of bacteria and mold in the air.
 You may need to take extra precautions with the next batch.
 Sterilize the jars, lids, and all utensils.
-And while the milk is cooling (before adding the probiotic) place the pot in a safe spot where there isn't a lot of action or air disturbance.
+And while the milk is cooling (before adding the probiotic), cover with a sterile lid or place the pot in an area where where there isn't a lot of activity or air disturbance.
+Note that covering the pot means it will take longer for the mixture to cool to 100–105°F.

 Most importantly, don't let these tips scare you away from making yogurt at home.
-My goal is to make sure you have success on the first try, which means sharing as much information as possible.
+My goal is to help you have success on the first try, which means sharing as much information as possible.

 Your efforts will be rewarded with creamy, delicious, affordable, homemade vegan yogurt!